 Thank you for the virtual camp experience!
 My kids loved it and were inspired to check out some different areas of the river each week!
 It was great fun for the entire family.
 I really appreciate the effort you put into making it a fun and educational experience from a distance. – Parent

 Adult Virtual Adventures

 Given the success of Mississippi River Explorers, we adapted the content that was initially designed for school-aged youth to be appropriate for multi-generational audiences.
 Our Mississippi River Virtual Adventure series launched in October to connect with adults and seniors, including those that are experiencing social isolation due to COVID-19.
 Geared for the adult participant, this four-part program series explored Mississippi River geology, water quality science, migratory bird species, and a view of local history told from the perspective of women’s voices from the past.
 Programs featured guest presentations by experts from the National Park Service, Mississippi Park Connection, Wilderness Inquiry staff, and the “Bird Chick.”
 Each registered participant received an activity kit, including content-inspired crafts.
-Overall, we connected with 44 participants aged 34 to 99!
+We connected with participants aged 34 to 99!

-In addition, we provided activities for virtual community events including Get Outdoors Day and Aquatennial, reaching hundreds of individuals in the community.
+In addition, we provided activities for virtual community events including Get Outdoors Day and Aquatennial, reaching hundreds of additional individuals in the community.
 Learn more about our virtual adventures here!

 …it was a good reminder for me that I can do more things than I sometimes think I can do, giving me more confidence.
 And it reminded me of what can be accomplished when working together as a team. – Karen